zabertech/zaber-examples/src/motion_input_shaping/input_shaper_types.md

 This article explains the different input shapers types and their benefits.

 ## Introduction
-Different types of shapers can be used to generate the shaped trajectories that can be executed by a controller through streams.
+Different types of shapers can be used to generate shaped trajectories that can be executed by a controller through streams.
 A shaper consists of a series of impulses with responses that cancel each other out when combined.
 These impulses are convolved with the original trajectory to produce a shaped trajectory that reduces vibration at the resonant frequency of the system.
-The trajectory duration is extended by the duration of the shaper so there is a move time penalty incurred with input shaping.
+The trajectory duration is extended by the duration of the shaper so a move time penalty is incurred with input shaping.

 ## The Zero Vibration Shaper
 The most basic implementation of a shaper is the ZV shaper which consists of two impulses separated by half a resonant period.
 The resulting responses from each impulse destructively interfere with each other resulting in no residual vibration as demonstrated in the figure below.